1:1

 1:1 MENTORING & COGNITIVE BRIEF THERAPY

-One-to-one support for individuals and professionals — a confidential space where you can reflect, reset, and gain clarity while navigating challenges in your personal life and work.
-This work is for you if you’re carrying questions that don’t have simple answers — about yourself, your direction, or how to keep going without losing what matters to you.
+One-to-one support for individuals and professionals — a confidential space to reflect, reset, and gain clarity while navigating challenges in life and work.
+This work is for people carrying questions without simple answers — about identity, relationships, wellbeing, direction, or how to move forward without losing what matters most.

 Mentoring & Professional Guidance

-Flexible, consultation-style mentoring for shorter engagements.
-We can reflect on your personal and professional development, discuss practical strategies, and address challenges related to wellbeing, equality and discrimination, diversity and inclusion, and navigating complex work environments.
+Flexible, consultation-style mentoring focused on personal and professional development, wellbeing, equality, and navigating complex environments, relationships, and working life.
 Mentoring is not therapy, but a reflective and practical space for thinking, sense-making, and decision-making.

 Cognitive Brief Therapy

-Structured, goal-oriented, and time-limited (typically 5–20 sessions).
-Together, we focus on strengthening resilience, managing stress, exploring identity, improving relationships, and navigating life transitions.
-I combine cognitive methods with experiential practices such as mindfulness, compassion-focused techniques, and metacognitive exercises — all tailored to your situation.
-The work is focused, collaborative, and adapted to your situation — without requiring a diagnosis or long-term commitment.
+Structured, goal-oriented, and time-limited work (typically 5–20 sessions).
+Together, we focus on strengthening resilience, managing stress, exploring identity and relationships, and navigating life transitions.
+The work combines cognitive brief therapy with reflective and experiential approaches tailored to your situation and needs.
+The process is collaborative, grounded, and adapted to your situation — without requiring a diagnosis or long-term commitment.

 Working together